DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book_with_cites.md

   Multiple human species coexisted, interbred, and left behind confusing fossils that defy a simple, linear family tree.

-These aren’t minor holes; they’re the missing origins of our bipedalism, our large brains, and our unique tool-making abilities.
+What we’re facing here isn’t a handful of minor gaps; it’s the missing origin story for our bipedalism, our large brains, and our unique tool-making abilities.
 Mainstream science acknowledges these mysteries and has been unable to solve them, leaving the door open for a deeper investigation.

 Two mysteries kept surfacing: 1) How did matter learn to assemble into a living instruction set?
 2) Why do we keep finding life’s building